tjmpromos/pricing/README.md

-# Temporary pricing files used for API
+# Temporary pricing files used for Backend API